vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 The evaluation routine handles *distance ties*; if a vector returned by the inaccurate search at position k has the same distance as the ground truth vector at position k, it is still considered a valid kth nearest neighbor.
-For our experiments, we use k equal to 10, and the overall *Recall@10* associated with a given parameter configuration is the mean of all 29,3K queries in the dataset.
+For our experiments, we use k equal to 10.
+The overall *Recall@10* associated with a given parameter configuration is the mean recall@10 of all 29,3K queries in the dataset.

 Note that the vector overlap metric used does not necessarily directly correlate with application-specific recall metrics.
 For example, recall is also used in Information Retrieval (IR) relevancy evaluations to measure if the judged relevant document(s) are in the retrieved top k result.
-Generally, degrading vector search *Recall@k* impacts the application-specific recall, but much depends on the use case specifics.
+Generally, degrading vector search *Recall@k* impacts the application-specific recall, but much depends on the use case.

 For example, consider the [Efficient Passage Retrieval with Hashing for Open-domain Question Answering](https://arxiv.org/abs/2106.00882) paper